RobTillaart/OUTPIN/README.md

 The main reason to write this library was to optimize pulse lengths for a test setup.
 This resulted in additional functions **pulseHigh()** and **pulseLow()**.
-These have 255 steps between roughly 2 and 82 microseconds (step ~0.314 us).
+These have 255 steps between roughly 0.5 and 80 microseconds (step 0.3125 us).
 Finally these is a **pulseOut(state, duration)** which is used for pulses above 80 us.

+Do not forget a (strong) pullup resistor!

 The library should work on other platforms, however the code is not optimized for them.
 If you have (optimized) additions for other boards, please open a PR.